Best Stocks for Munger-Style Investing

 Charlie Munger transformed value investing from 'buying cigar butts' into 'buying wonderful businesses.'
 Where Benjamin Graham sought any stock trading below liquidation value, Munger argued that it was far better to pay a fair price for an extraordinary business than a bargain price for a mediocre one.
 This insight — simple in theory but psychologically difficult in practice — is what he brought to his 60-year partnership with Warren Buffett at Berkshire Hathaway.

-The Munger-inspired preset makes Moat the dominant pillar at 30%, the highest moat weight of any preset.
+The Munger-inspired preset makes Moat the dominant pillar at 45% — by far the highest moat weight of any preset.
 This reflects Munger's obsession with competitive advantage as the primary driver of long-term returns.
 He has said that all intelligent investing is value investing, but the value comes from the quality and durability of the business, not from statistical cheapness.
-Quality and Valuation each carry 25%, reflecting the balance between business excellence and price discipline.
-Growth and Risk carry just 10% each — Munger believes that if you've identified a genuinely wonderful business with a wide moat, the growth will take care of itself and the risk is inherently low.
+Quality carries 25%, ensuring the franchise is genuinely well-run.
+Growth, Risk, and Valuation each carry just 10% — Munger believed that once you have identified a genuinely wonderful business with a wide moat, the growth takes care of itself, the risk is inherently low, and an obsession with a cheap entry price should not keep you out of an extraordinary company.

 Munger's mental models approach — drawing on psychology, physics, mathematics, and biology to understand businesses — can't be captured in a quantitative score.
-But the financial outcomes of his philosophy can: companies with the widest moats tend to maintain high returns on capital for 15-20 years, and buying them at reasonable valuations has historically produced superior risk-adjusted returns.
+But the financial outcomes of his philosophy can: companies with the widest moats tend to maintain high returns on capital for 15-20 years, and owning that durability through full market cycles has historically produced superior risk-adjusted returns.
 The stocks ranked below score highest when Munger's priorities are applied to 29 financial metrics across 6,400+ companies.

 Charlie Munger's Principles: (1) Moat above all — competitive advantage is the most important attribute, (2) Invert, always invert — avoid terrible businesses rather than trying to find great ones, (3) Mental models — use multidisciplinary thinking to evaluate businesses, (4) Patience — wait for the fat pitch, (5) Simplicity — invest in businesses simple enough to understand deeply, (6) Fair price for quality — never compromise on business quality to get a cheaper price.